SnehaVarshney11/Angular/README.md

 <b>Create a Component :- </b> Run the command `ng g c test` (comp name)

 # Interpolation
-Interpolation is a technique that allows the user to bind a value to a UI element.
+* Interpolation is a technique that allows the user to bind a value to a UI element.
 Interpolation binds the data one-way.
 This means that when value of the field bound using interpolation changes, it is updated in the page as well.
 It cannot change the value of the field.
+* There is limitation with interpolation.
+It works with string value.

+# Attribute VS Property
+* Atrribute ans Property are not same.
+Attribute- HTML, Property- DOM
+* Attributes initialize DOM properties and they are done.
+Attribute value can't change once they are initialized.
+* Property value however can change.

+# Binding
+Binding is the process which forms the connection between the application UI and the data which comes from the business logic.
+In Angular it can be called the automatic synchronization of the data and the view.
+# Property Binding
+Property binding in Angular helps you set values for properties of HTML elements or directives.
+Use property binding to do things such as toggle button functionality, set paths programmatically, and share values between components.